Sphere: Other geometric properties

-A sphere can be constructed as the surface formed by rotating a circle about any of its diameters; this is essentially the traditional definition of a sphere as given in Euclid's Elements.
+A sphere can be constructed as the surface formed by rotating a circle one half revolution about any of its diameters; this is very similar to the traditional definition of a sphere as given in Euclid's Elements.
 Since a circle is a special type of ellipse, a sphere is a special type of ellipsoid of revolution.
 Replacing the circle with an ellipse rotated about its major axis, the shape becomes a prolate spheroid; rotated about the minor axis, an oblate spheroid.

 A sphere is uniquely determined by four points that are not coplanar.
 More generally, a sphere is uniquely determined by four conditions such as passing through a point, being tangent to a plane, etc. This property is analogous to the property that three non-collinear points determine a unique circle in a plane.

 Consequently, a sphere is uniquely determined by (that is, passes through) a circle and a point not in the plane of that circle.

 By examining the common solutions of the equations of two spheres, it can be seen that two spheres intersect in a circle and the plane containing that circle is called the radical plane of the intersecting spheres.
 Although the radical plane is a real plane, the circle may be imaginary (the spheres have no real point in common) or consist of a single point (the spheres are tangent at that point).

 The angle between two spheres at a real point of intersection is the dihedral angle determined by the tangent planes to the spheres at that point.
 Two spheres intersect at the same angle at all points of their circle of intersection.
 They intersect at right angles (are orthogonal) if and only if the square of the distance between their centers is equal to the sum of the squares of their radii.